giancarlow333/starmapper.py/README.md

 ![A sample of program output](output.svg)

+The +x axis points towards the galactic core; you are viewing the image from "above" the galactic plane.

 ## Future development goals

 Currently, when you click on the produced image, only the first quadrant is shown.
 The other quadrants are *produced*, but are not visible.
 You need to redraw the bounds using other software; I use [Inkscape](https://inkscape.org/).
 I hope to fix this in the future.